The Hunting Ground is Cliff's latest book

 According to my Mum, on the hot summer night I was born, the electricity in the house failed, and all the lights cut out.
 Which means, of course, that I never saw her face clearly when it loomed in front of mine, and everything else in the world was confused by shadows and flickering candlelight.
 Does this explain the darker, weirder shades in my fiction?
 Maybe ... maybe not.

-I was born in Sunderland, a city in the north-east of England.
-I don’t recall too much about my first 8 years of life.
 One thing I do remember is that our family was always moving, so I had to get used to a new school and friends all the time.
 Like most kids that age I was shy, and I came to dread that first day in a new class.

-My school reports were, to be honest, spectacularly average.
+At primary school my reports were, to be honest, spectacularly average.
 According to my teachers I day-dreamed all the time.
 I didn’t read much, either, and when I did it was comics.
 One Marvel superhero, the Silver Surfer, zoomed around the universe on a beautiful, sleek, interstellar surf board.
 He was lonely, aloof, a genius.
+I identified with him.

 Author Cliff McNish as a child